Luz Del Rosario – President

 David Maylor – Director

 David Maylor is the Crown Attorney at the Peel Crown Attorney’s Office.
 He is in charge of an office of more than 60 Assistant Crown Attorneys and 32 Legal Administrative staff.
-He has been a member of the Crown’s Office for more than 21 years.
+He has been a member of the Crown’s Office since 1994.
 Prior to taking on a management role, his professional experience involved prosecuting a wide spectrum of major criminal offences.
 A significant part of his work has focused on gun and gang offences both from a prosecutorial and prevention perspective.
 He was involved in organizing a number of conferences attended by various members of the criminal justice system in order to educate on ways to prevent gun and gang crimes.

 John Kovac – Ward 4 Councillor Appointee